In a perfect world, our lawns would be as flat as a football field.

-How to Pick the Best Riding Lawn Mower for Rough Terrain
+How to Pick the Right Riding Lawn Mower for Rough Terrain

 There’s a lot to consider before making a purchase of this size and price, so let’s take a look at some of the factors that might influence your decision.

 The cutting deck refers to the section of the mower that is going to do the job you’re buying it for – cutting the grass.